code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 ## 4.2 Chunk replication
 - _1._ Each chunk is replicated on multiple chunkservers on different racks(so that if 1 rack fails all chunkservers should not go down).
 - 2. Redundancy schemes between replicas: parity or erasure codes.

+<a name=di></a>
+## 5. Data Integrity
+- Each chunkserver uses checksum(32 bit) to ensure chunk is not corrupted.
+Each 64MB chunk is broken into 64KB blocks.
+As metadata, checksum is also stored in-memory(ie [IMDB](/System-Design/Concepts/Databases)).
+- if we try to fetch checksum from other cuhnkservers it would lead to lot of traffic, so each chunkserver will maintain its own checksum record.
+- If a block does not match the recorded checksum, the chunkserver returns an error to the requestor and reports the mismatch to the master.
+  - Now requestor will read from other replica and master will clone chunk from other replica.

+<a name=boe></a>
+## 6. BOE
+- Considering test env as:
+  - 1 master, 2 master replicas, 16 chunkservers, 16 clients.
+  - Memory for every machine: RAM=2GB, Harddisk=80GBx2
+  -